Skip to content

 • 210deg swath width (single head) as standard

-• 512 Bottom Detections per ping with multidetection, theoretical max 1536 detections
+• 512 Bottom Detections per ping with multidetection

 • S7k datagram